3DCoded/Happy-Hare/Espooler-Support.md

 #
 #    rewind - when filament is being unloaded under MMU control (aka respool)
 #    assist - when filament is being loaded under MMU control (% of "rewind" speed but with minimum of "print" power)
 #    print  - while printing.
-Generally set 'espooler_printing_power' to a low percentage just to allow motor to be turned freely
+Generally set 'espooler_printing_power' to a low percentage just to allow motor to be turned
+#             freely or set to 0 to enable/allow "burst" assist movements
 #
 # If using a digitally controlled espooler motor (not PWM) then you should turn off the "print" mode and set
 # 'espooler_min_stepper_speed' to prevent "over movement"